 See our Assault Weapons policy summary for a comprehensive discussion of this issue.

-With limited exceptions, California prohibits anyone from possessing an assault weapon unless he or she possessed the firearm prior to the date it was defined as an assault weapon and registered the firearm with the California Department of Justice (“DOJ”) in the timeframe established by state law.1
+Assault Weapon Restrictions: With limited exceptions, California prohibits anyone from possessing an assault weapon (as defined by state law), unless they lawfully possessed the firearm prior to the date it was defined as an assault weapon and registered the firearm with the California Department of Justice (“DOJ”) within the timeframes established by state law.1

 - A semiautomatic, centerfire rifle that has a fixed magazine with the capacity to accept more than ten rounds;